Myanmar coup: Military cracks down on free speech, press freedom | DW | 10.03.2021

 Myanmar Journalists Network, a media association, supports colleagues who have been arrested or threatened with legal action.

-Kyaw Myint said that he has been in contact with lawyers and organizing networks to help families when relatives are detained for months or possibly years.
+Kyaw Myint said he had been in contact with lawyers and organizing networks to help families when relatives are detained for months or possibly years.

 Many journalists who haven't been arrested yet are being watched, as Kyaw Myint knows from his own experience.
 Police officers in plainclothes regularly follow him and his wife, who works for the BBC's Burmese service.